 Secondary: Coaxial 7.62 mm chain gun

-Armour type: Aluminium & Appliqué (Ceramics)
+Armor type: Aluminium & Appliqué (Ceramics)

 The Infantry Fighting Vehicle (IFV) has been deployed in combat conditions in the first and second Gulf wars (Iraq) and is currently in combat conditions in Afghanistan.
-(2010) The RARDEN cannon fires 30 mm high-explosive incendiary (HEI) and armour-piercing discarding sabot (APDS) rounds and has a range of effective fire of around 1,500 meters.
+(2010) The RARDEN cannon fires 30 mm high-explosive incendiary (HEI) and armor-piercing discarding sabot (APDS) rounds and has a range of effective fire of around 1,500 meters.

 The vehicle can carry 7 fully equipped infantrymen including hand held anti-tank guided missiles such as the ‘Javelin‘; which is capable of destroying tanks.
 The ‘Warrior’ has a crew of three, the gunner and commander being seated within the turret as well as the driver being seated in the front-hull of the vehicle.
 The vehicle is also nuclear, biologically and chemically (NBC) protected and also has operational range of 410 miles.
 The vehicle weighs in at 25 tonnes and has a maximum speed of 46 MPH over flat ground.

-The Warrior IFV’ service life has been extended to 2025.
+The Warrior IFV’s service life has been extended to 2025.
 Upgrades to the vehicle incorporated the Bowman tactical communications system while also including a thermal imaging system, which includes a laser range finder.
 350 vehicles were fitted with these upgrades by November 2005.
-The vehicle will also receive a new turret, as the RARDEN turret-gun has not have a fire control system (FCS) which means it cannot shoot on the move; with the upgrade it will recieve a new digital fire control system.
+The vehicle will also receive a new turret, as the RARDEN turret-gun has not have a fire control system (FCS) which means it cannot shoot on the move; with the upgrade it will receive a new digital fire control system.
 Along with this the RARDEN uses a 3-clip belt fed system, where the gunner has to feed the gun 3 round ammunition pieces. – With a new turret potentially in the 40 mm specification or possibly 30 mm it will feature an auto loader.
 In June 2006 BAE systems started testing the new gun fitted to the Warrior IFV then later in October 2006 the MoD administered tests by trialing the new turret.
 In December 2008, the Warrior completed tests with high accuracy and reliability.
 It fired from both 40 mm and 30 mm turret-guns.